 Often described as one of the largest attractions on the island, the area remained generally unknown to tourism until the 1970s, when many hippies left the more crowded Matala or Preveli, two flower-power hot spots in Crete, in search of more quiet places.

 Moving on to the 80s, Vai Beach became a backpacker’s destination, travelers from all over the world would stay in the forest which unfortunately lead to a mixture of chaotic campgrounds and garbage dumps (cit.
 Wikipedia).

 Thanks to a decision by local authorities, the forest was then enclosed and declared a protected area, and then all the space, including the beach, was recovered.

-Most of the forest is enclosed by a fence, visitors have access only to the palms located by the sea, however, if you reach the lookout point on one of the extreme ends of the beach (south), you can climb quite a few steps to get a great aerial view.
+Most of the forest is enclosed by a fence, and visitors have access only to the palms located by the sea, however, if you reach the lookout point on one of the extreme ends of the beach (south), you can climb quite a few steps to get a great aerial view of the forest.

 … And a Bit of Legend